 Paris, as they say, is always a good idea– especially for families.
 And if you dine at either of the hotel’s Michelin-starred restaurants after your spa treatment, it only gets better.

 Looking for more relaxing getaway ideas?
-Consult our beautiful Globetrotter’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
-You may also be interested in our Insider’s Guide to the Hamptons or this Gorgeous Guide to Kennebunkport, Maine.
+Read our Insider’s Guide to Santorini, Greece— the so-called “supermodel” of the Greek Islands.
+(You may also be interested in our Insider’s Guide to the Hamptons or this Gorgeous Guide to Kennebunkport, Maine.)